Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Lectures/03 - Classification.md

 Keep of splitting from the root until the "leaf" (the categories) is found.
 Each split results in a rule / if condition to go either left or right.

+Each internal node is an *attribute*.

-*informaton gain* is used to select which feature to start off with (hig)
+*information gain* is used to select which feature to start off with and select the highest.

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/AI Fundamentals/Home|AI Fundamentals]] / **[[Learning/AI Fundamentals/Lectures/03 - Classification|03 - Classification]]**